falcosecurity/falco-website/content/en/docs/rules/overriding.md

 ### Enabling a disabled rule

 Using `enabled: true` is deprecated, and should be avoided.
-Falco 0.37.0 and later will display a warning If `enabled: true` is used.
+Falco 0.37.0 and later will display a warning if `enabled: true` is used.

 ##### `/etc/falco/falco_rules.yaml`